How to Improve Your Poetry Skills

 When we first start writing poetry, our work is amateurish and awkward.
 We might make poems that are cute or silly, poems that don’t make much sense, or poems that are murky, excessive, or verbose.
 We express ourselves but fail to generate poems that compel readers.
 But with practice and by putting a little effort into our poetry writing, our poems can blossom and become riveting — for us and for our readers.

-Here are five tips to help you develop finer poetry skills:
+Here are some tips to help you develop finer poetry writing skills:

 - Read poetry: Too many young and new poets don’t read poetry.
 I get it.
 A lot of the poems you come across don’t grab your attention.
 The stuff you read in school was unwieldy.
 But if you look hard enough, you will discover good poetry that you will fall in love with.
 Go on a personal quest to find it.
 In order to grow as a writer, and especially as a poet, it’s imperative to familiarize yourself with the canon, which has already proven to resonate with readers.
 By seeking out established poets whose work you admire, you will build a roster of mentors.
 Try reading poems aloud.
 Keep a notebook or journal in which you can write your thoughts and responses to various works, and jot down your favorite excerpts.
 Bonus tip: you can also watch or listen to recorded or live poetry.